Curious about the latest live chat statistics? We’ve got you covered.

-Businesses are constantly transforming and finding new ways to support their customers, and the latest addition to the list of customer communication options is live chat.
+Businesses are constantly transforming and finding new ways to support their customers.
+Live chat is one of the more recent customer communication options that many businesses are implementing.

 Live chat tools offer a quick and efficient way for customers to get the support they need without having to go to too much effort.
 No more waiting in call queues or waiting 14 days for a response to an email.

 Instead, customers can have their questions answered and their issues ironed out in a matter of minutes, all without picking up the phone or leaving your site.

 Unsurprisingly, live chat is fast becoming a standard feature of B2B sites and B2C businesses are also beginning to jump on the hype – but should you join them?

 To help you to decide, here are some of the most important live chat statistics you need to know.
 The stats below will tell you everything you need to know about the state of live chat this year and help you to stay ahead of the game when it comes to supporting your customers.

 Live chat usage statistics

 Live chat is by no means a new concept, but it’s certainly growing in popularity.
 Here are some statistics that tell us what types of business are using live chat, and they are using it for.